ccxt/ccxt/wiki/Manual.md

         'fee':          {                           // provided by exchange or calculated by ccxt 'cost':  0.0015,                        // float
-            'currency': "ETH",                      // usually base currency for buys, quote currency for sells },
+            'currency': "ETH",                      // usually base currency for buys, quote currency for sells 'rate': 0.002,                          // the fee rate (if available) },
     },
     ...
 ]
 ```

+**The work on `'fee'` info is still in progress, fee info may be missing partially or entirely, depending on the exchange capabilities.**

+**The `fee` currency may be different from both traded currencies (for example, an ETH/BTC order with fees in USD).**

 ### Trades By Order Id